Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 White-box attacks assume the attacker has full knowledge of the model, enabling precise manipulation of the model's inference process.
 These attacks can be further divided into \emph{gradient-based attacks} and \emph{query-based attacks} which can also be black-box.

 \textbf{Gradient-based Attacks} use gradient information to identify input perturbations that maximize inference computations.
 The goal is to disrupt mechanisms essential for efficient inference, such as End-of-Sentence (EOS) prediction or early-exit.
-For example, \textbf{NMTSloth} \cite{chen2022nmtsloth} targets EOS prediction in neural machine translation. \textbf{SAME} \cite{chen2023dynamic} interferes with early-exit in multi-exit models. \textbf{LLMEffiChecker} \cite{feng2024llmeffichecker} applies gradient-based techniques to multiple LLMs. \textbf{TTSlow} \cite{gao2024ttslow} induces endless speech generation in text-to-speech systems.
+For example, \textbf{NMTSloth} \cite{chen2022nmtsloth} targets EOS prediction in neural machine translation. \textbf{Engorgio} \cite{dong2025engorgio} crafts adversarial prompts that suppress the EOS token's appearance, forcing auto-regressive LLMs to generate abnormally long outputs. \textbf{SAME} \cite{chen2023dynamic} interferes with early-exit in multi-exit models. \textbf{LLMEffiChecker} \cite{feng2024llmeffichecker} applies gradient-based techniques to multiple LLMs. \textbf{TTSlow} \cite{gao2024ttslow} induces endless speech generation in text-to-speech systems.
 These attacks are powerful but computationally expensive and highly model-specific, limiting their generalizability.